 All models are well equipped with parking sensors, connected satnav, heated leather seats and LED headlights as standard.
 They also feature a fully digital instrument cluster.

 R Design models are the most popular, with a sportier look and feel.

-There is no doubt the latter offers a silky-smooth ride – with the option to raise the ride height for off-road excursions.
+Air suspension is available as an option, providing a silky-smooth ride – with the option to raise the ride height for off-road excursions.

-But the standard suspension gives a more dynamic feel especially in R Design models which offer a stiffer ride more akin to German rivals.
+But the standard suspension gives a more dynamic feel especially in R Design models which are stiffer and more akin to German rivals.